-- More-Moore (MM): Develop European know-how for advanced equipment, materials & processes for sustainable sub-10nm semiconductor devices & systems manufacturing, as well as the required advanced equipment and materials to be used in Fabs throughout the world. - More-than-Moore (MtM, incl.
-SiP): Strengthen European competitiveness by developing advanced MtM know-how, equipment, material and manufacturing solutions for front-end-of-line (FEOL) and back-end-of-line (BEOL) wafer processing and device (including SiP and SoC) as well as assembly and packaging (A&P). - Manufacturing Technologies: Develop innovative new fab manufacturing and appropriate equipment & manufacturing solutions that support flexible, sustainable, agile and competitive semiconductor manufacturing in Europe and supply the worldwide market with corresponding 'best-in-class' hardware and software products.
-Digitisation in the manufacturing domain, as addressed in SRA-Section 4, Digital Industry (i.p. challenges 1 and 2), needs to "break the wall" within facilities but also along the supply chain allowing to control and optimise all processes with their resources involved in a holistic way.
+- Nanoscale patterning, layer deposition, metrology & inspection, and other equipment & materials (E&M) for future sub 5 nm node logic and memory technologies.
+Innovative wafer processing, assembly, packaging and material technologies for front-end-of-line (FEOL) and back-end-of-line (BEOL) to integrate novel technologies such as new low power edge computing, photonics and quantum technologies, both on a chip (SoC) and in semiconductor component packages (SiP & A&P). - Manufacturing technologies: Develop innovative new fab manufacturing and appropriate equipment & manufacturing solutions that support flexible, sustainable, agile and competitive semiconductor manufacturing in Europe and supply the worldwide market with correspondingly 'best-in-class' hardware and software products.
+Digitisation in the manufacturing domain, as addressed in SRA-Section 4, Digital Industry (cf. Challenges 1 and 2), needs to "break the wall" within facilities but also along the supply chain allowing to control and optimise all processes with their resources involved in a holistic way.